tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Rufus Schuster then explained in depth how the Collective Consciousness is able to break scientific laws from time to time, causing 'miracles'.
 Rufus Schuster declared that the Collective Consciousness strongly supports clear ethical standards that all humans must obey.
 Rufus Schuster concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Collective Consciousness's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Collective Consciousness will simply watch and judge.

-The theists started to seriously consider Rufus Schuster's message.
+The theists pretended to listen to Rufus Schuster's message.

 ###Tue Jun 19 2007